 You can now select the Studio flow that should be assigned to the new chat touchpoint.
 Click Save to return to the configuration page.

-Choose the Appearance tab, and click Edit.
+Choose the Customization tab, and click Edit.
 Here, you have the option to customize the chat widget’s content, such as:

 Integrate the chat widget in the desired pages of your website.
 This can be done via iframe (recommended option) or via script.
 Check the “Widget Integration” section for more details.